-f.
 Children Missing from Education

-- Our school recognises that all children, regardless of their circumstances, are entitled to a full time education which is suitable to their age, ability, aptitude and any special educational needs they may have.
+- Our school recognises that all children, regardless of their circumstances, are entitled to a full-time education which is suitable to their age, ability, aptitude and any special educational needs they may have.
 We are aware that a child going missing from education is a potential indicator of abuse or neglect. - Our school has a procedure in place for responding to unauthorised absence and responding to children who go missing from education, particularly on repeat occasions, to help identify the risk of abuse and neglect, including sexual exploitation, and to help prevent the risks of their going missing in future.
 This may include liaising with Children's Social Care and/or the police.
-For further information, please access the school's Children Missing Education Policy and procedures regarding attendance and inclusion.
+For further information, please access the school's policy and procedures regarding attendance and inclusion.

-g.
 Child Criminal Exploitation (CCE)

-• St Joseph's Catholic Primary School recognises the impact of gangs, county lines, violent crime and exploitation on children and young people.
-We recognise that our initial response is important and so staff will take any allegation seriously and work in ways that support children and keep them safe.
+- St Joseph's recognises the impact of gangs, county lines, violent crime and exploitation on children and young people.
+We recognise that our initial response is important and so staff will take any allegation seriously and work in ways that support children and keep them safe. - Staff are aware that CCE can include the following: - Vehicle crime and threatening/committing serious violence